Bouzomgi/blueGreen/README.md

 ## 🧹 Cleanup Instructions

-To stop and remove all containers, networks, and volumes specified in the docker compose, run:

-`docker compose down --volumes --remove-orphans`
+To stop and remove all containers, networks, and volumes specified in the docker compose, run `docker compose down --volumes --remove-orphans`

-Additionally, you may need to manually remove any webserver containers created by invoking `/deployment/deployGreen`.
+Additionally, you may need to manually remove any webserver containers created by invoking `/deployment/deployGreen`